Spring 2020 Virtual TRYPO!

-- All ensembles have been meeting virtually via Zoom since March, and sessions have included listening and recording assignments, guest speakers (conductors, composers, and musicians), among other activities.
+- All ensembles (large and small) met virtually via Zoom, and sessions have included listening and recording assignments, more than 30 guest speakers (conductors, composers, and musicians), among other activities.
+Attendance was very high across all ensembles, and we routinely heard that parents and students alike valued and looked forward to the content.

-- We are also doing all new member auditions for next season via Zoom, and we have loosened some of the audition requirements in consideration that all students might not be able to meet with their teachers.
+- All new member auditions for next season were done via Zoom, and we loosened some of the audition requirements in consideration that all students might not be able to meet with their teachers.

-- Virtual masterclasses and “section hangs” for mid-week connections!
+- We added virtual masterclasses and “section hangs” for mid-week connections.

-- Students and guests perform for each other via Zoom on Saturdays.
+- Students and guests performed for each other via Zoom on Saturdays.

 What has been cancelled?